fabrizio-ottati/fabrizio-ottati.dev/content/blog/spiking_neurons.md

 # Acknowledgements

-I would like to thank [Jason Eshraghian](https://jasoneshraghian.com) ,[Steven Abreu](https://stevenabreu.com) and [Gregor Lenz](https://lenzgregor.com) for the valuable corrections and comments that made this article way better than the original draft!
+I would like to thank [Jason Eshraghian](https://jasoneshraghian.com), [Steven Abreu](https://stevenabreu.com) and [Gregor Lenz](https://lenzgregor.com) for the valuable corrections and comments that made this article way better than the original draft!

 # Bibliography